Industrial Fluid Coils

 How to Determine Your Industrial Fluid Coil Configuration

-• Otherwise, the direction of the air flow is most often pre-determined by the process or the layout of the equipment.
+- Otherwise, the direction of the air flow is most often pre-determined by the process or the layout of the equipment.
 The orientation of the tubes is either determined by the layout of the equipment or possibly by available space to install/remove the coils.
-Advanced Coil can find a suitable coil for virtually any configuration.
+Advanced Coil can find a suitable custom fluid coils for virtually any configuration.

-Our industrial fluid coils can be installed in three possible configurations:
+Our industrial & custom fluid coils can be installed in three possible configurations:

-What common materials are used for fluid coils?
+What common materials are used for Custom Fluid Coils?

 Heavy-duty coils will very often utilize stainless steel tubes and aluminum fins.
 In certain heat reclaim applications that have a corrosive air stream we may use stainless steel tubes with stainless steel fins, however, this would be determined per case.
 Although medium-temperature fluids use copper or aluminum fins, Advanced Coil specializes in high-temperature applications where our expertise allows for long-lasting products backed by our 5 year warranty.